-One of the benefits of an ATV is that it can take you off the beaten path away from most communities.
+One of the benefits of this vehicle is that it can take you off the beaten path away from most communities.
 However, you should always respect nature and the rights of others to enjoy it.
 Do not ride in environmentally sensitive areas.
-Do not drive over crops or tree shrubs... nor cut down trees or take down fencing... nor spin your wheels and destroy the terrain.
-"Tread Light-ly".
+Do not drive over forest crops or shrubs... nor cut down trees or take down fencing... nor spin your wheels and destroy the terrain.
+"Tread Lightly".
 Chasing wildlife is in many areas illegal.
-Wildlife can die of exhaustion after being chased by an ATV.
+Wildlife can die of exhaustion after being chased by a motorized vehicle.
 If you encounter animals on the trail, stop and observe quietly and with caution.
 It will be one of the better memories of your life.

-Observe the rule... "what you take in, carry out".
+Observe the rule..."what you take in, carry out".
 Do not litter.
-Do not start campfires unless you have permission to do so... and only then... away from dry areas.
+Do not start campfires unless you have permission to do so... and then only... away from dry areas.
 The hazards you may create on the trail may cause injury to others or yourself, even at a later date.

 Respect farm lands.
 Always obtain the permission of the landowner before riding on private land.
 Respect crops, farm animals and property lines.
-If you come to a closed gate, close it again behind you.
+If you come to a closed gate, close it again after yourself.